-You meet, feel mutual attraction for each other, and things seem to be going great… until your new potential partner professes true love and talking about your future together — on your third date
+You meet, feel mutual attraction for each other, and things seem to be going great… until your new potential partner professes true love and starts talking about planning your future together — on the third date

 .
-You feel flattered, of course, and happy to inspire such strong feelings in another person.
-But, if you’re still in the maybe-this-could-have-potential stage and your new amour is head-over-heels, things can get tricky.
+You feel flattered to inspire such strong feelings in another person, but if you’re still in the not-quite-exclusive stage and your date is completely head-over-heels, that’s when things can get tricky.

 “It can actually be a little scary when one person in a new relationship is suddenly like,‘I know we don’t know each other well, but I think we’re the kind of couple who could wind up married,’” says Dr. JoAnn Magdoff

 , a psychotherapist in private practice in New York City.
 “There might be potential for that someday, but at the moment, you barely know each other.”
-In fact, premature adoration can actually add an unexpected layer of pressure to a budding romance, especially if you’re on the receiving end and aren’t ready to barrel forward at 100 mph.
+In fact, premature declarations of love can add an unpleasant layer of pressure to a budding romance, especially if you’re on the receiving end and aren’t reciprocating those feelings yet.
 What’s the best way to handle it?
-Read on as experts and real people weigh in.
+Read on as experts and real people weigh in…

-Ways to gauge if things are moving too fast
+How to gauge whether things are moving too fast

-That “butterflies” feeling, unexpected silly grins, and a sudden need for less sleep — there is a level of giddiness in any new relationship that’s wonderful… and the last thing you want to do is kill that magic.
-So how can you tell when your date’s feelings are the natural high of falling for someone — and when they’ve hit fast-forward?
+Feeling “butterflies” and a sudden need for less sleep is normal in any new relationship, and the last thing you want to do is kill that magic.
+So how can you tell when your date’s feelings are the normal response of falling in love — and when that person’s simply infatuated?
 According to the experts, there are definite “symptoms” that your date’s behavior may be unhealthy.
-Dr. Magdoff suggests one clue is too many phone calls, texts, and emails.
+Dr. Magdoff suggests one clue is receiving far too many phone calls, texts, and emails.
 “There is sort of this assumption that you’ll be available to the other person all the time,” says Dr. Magdoff.
-It’s one thing for a date to show interest, entirely another to desire constant, 24/7 communication.
-“Also be aware if the person starts asking too many deep questions about you too quickly or is working too hard to please you,” she says.
+It’s one thing for a date to show interest, but entirely unreasonable to expect constant, 24/7 communication.
+“Also be on guard if the person starts asking too many deep questions about you too quickly or is working too hard to please you,” she advises.

 Love coach Rinatta Paries

-In other words, if the rush for intimacy eclipses the desire to get to know each other, it might be time to think twice.
+So if you feel as though the rush for intimacy eclipses the desire to get to know each other, it might be time to move on.

-And then, there’s the syndrome made famous in that Robert Palmer song — when your date is simply addicted to the rush of falling in love, and any new person will do.
-“In this case, rushed feelings are not about the person loving you but about the person being into the whole feeling of love-at-first-sight and the buzz that gives,” says Paries.
-“As soon as your date gets used to you just a little bit, you won’t stimulate that person anymore in quite the same way — and he or she will lose that intense feeling.”
-Which means he or she may start looking for that feeling “fix” elsewhere.
+There’s also the chance that your date is simply addicted to the rush of falling in love, and any new person will do.
+“In this case, the feelings are not about the person loving you but about the person being into the whole feeling of love-at-first-sight and the physical buzz that it gives,” says Paries.
+“As soon as your date gets used to you even a little bit, you won’t stimulate that person anymore in quite the same way — and he or she will lose that intense feeling.”
+Unfortunately, that also means he or she may start looking for that emotional “fix” elsewhere.

-Finally, there is the fantasy.
-Every relationship begins with a little idealization, but if your date sees you less as a real person and more as a character in their love story, you’re likely in a danger zone.
+And finally, there is issue of fantasy versus reality.
+Every relationship begins with a little idealization on both sides, but if your date sees you less as a real person and more like a character cast in their love story, you’re unlikely to stay together long-term.
 “I call this ‘the perfection project,’” says Patrick Raymond, 37, from New York City.
-“I’m with my dream girl and I’m her dream guy but we’re not really dating each other.
-We’re dating the fantasy we each have of our ideal mate until reality wakes us up.”
+“I’m with my dream woman and I’m her dream guy, but we’re not really dating each other.
+We’re dating the fantasy we each have of our ideal mate until reality wakes both of us up.”

-So what, exactly, is the “right” pace for a relationship?
-“The bottom line is if it feels like too much too soon, it is,” says Dr. Magdoff.
+So what, exactly, is the “right” pace for a budding relationship?
+“The bottom line is that if it feels like too much, too soon to you, then it is,” says Dr. Magdoff.
 “Slow it down — you get to control things that way.”
-But how can you take a step back without dashing your date’s enthusiasm?
-“Some people will interpret this slow-down to mean that their date is not really interested in them,” says Gregory Schmitt, 34, of New York City.
-So, if you genuinely like this person, you must make it clear that you do see potential.
-“Let the person know that you like him or her and would like to see if you will make a good match, but that there is no need to rush,” says Paries.
-“Remind your date that if you work as a couple, you’ll have a lifetime to be together.”
+But how can you take a step back without crushing your date’s enthusiasm?
+“Some people will interpret this slow-down to mean that their date is not really that interested anymore,” says Gregory Schmitt, 34, of New York City.
+So if you genuinely like this person, make it clear that you do

-You can also slow down the pace without freaking out your date by making firm plans to see each other — far, far
+You can also slow down the pace without sending mixed signals to your date by making firm plans to see each other — far, far

 in advance.
 Think of it this way: If this person knows he or she will definitely

-see you three Saturdays from now, your date can relax and look forward to it, rather than stressing over when you’ll want to get together again.
+see you three Saturdays from now, you both can relax and look forward to it rather than stressing over when you should get together again.

 No matter how strong anyone’s feelings are now, time will tell if you’re meant to be

 happen, it’s no guarantee that you’ve met The One. “‘Fools Rush In’ is not just a song, it’s also the truth,” says Paries.
 “Relationships built in a hurry crumble most of the time, leaving at least one person bewildered and devastated afterwards.”
-So when does head-over-heels translate into something that can last?
-As the old saying goes, it takes two to tango.
-“Actually, falling in love is like dancing — you have to read the emotions of the other person and adapt to your partner or you’ll end up completely tangled,” says Schmitt.
+So when does early infatuation translate into happily ever after?
+“Actually, falling in love is like dancing — you have to read the emotions of the other person and adapt to them, or else you’ll end up completely entangled,” says Schmitt.
 “People experience infatuation all the time, but that kind of love is usually short-lived.
-Falling for someone’s personality, humor and mannerisms is when you find yourself really in ‘trouble’ — in a good way.”
+Falling for someone’s personality, humor and mannerisms is when you find yourself really in ‘trouble’ — but in a good way.”
 Letting things unfold naturally over time is the only way to know whether your love’s for real.

 Article courtesy of Match.com